phax/ph-web/README.md

     * Updated to httpcore 4.4.11
     * `XServletSettings` got a setting to set the `X-Frame-Options` HTTP header with a default value of `SAMEORIGIN`
     * `XServletFilterSecurityHttpReferrerPolicy` adds the header before the request instead of afterwards
+    * Removed deprecated methods in classes `RequestField` and `SessionBackedRequestField`
 * v9.1.0 - 2018-11-22
     * Fixed potential NPE in `EmailAttachmentMicroTypeConverter` if the attachment cannot be read
     * By default all request param values are now also Unicode normalized